Some colleges require or recommend students take admissions tests in order to apply or be eligible for scholarships.

 WHO SHOULD TAKE THE TEST(S)?

 Most students should take at least one of the tests.
 Many scholarship applications require you to submit test scores.
 If you want to go to a four-year college, taking the SAT or ACT will give you more options of schools you can apply to.
+Due to coronavirus, most students planning to start college in the fall of 2021 will not need to take the SAT or ACT.

 The following students should always take the SAT or ACT: